 Where It All Begins

-To serve as a quick review, a typical sales cycle starts with prospecting and ends with asking for referrals.
+To serve as a quick review, a typical sales cycle starts with prospecting and ends by asking for referrals.
 Most salespeople work very hard at moving from step one to the final step and often lose a sale because either they don't do a good enough job in one step or the customer loses interest during a step.
 While losing sales (or sales jobs for those pursuing a sales career) is part of sales, what if you employed a backward approach to your sales cycle?
 In other words, what if you began a sales cycle by asking for referrals?

 It may sound a bit insane to those who have been in sales for a long time, but there is a proven bit of psychology behind this approach.
 "A basic human need is to be consistent with our self-image."
 In other words, if you say something to someone about yourself, then you will be driven to demonstrate proof that your statement is accurate and reflects who you are.
 Getting a prospect to give you a list of referrals of people that she knows who may benefit from your product or service, puts them in a position of having to support their recommendation by learning more, and eventually using your product.

 Getting the Referrals

 Walking into someone's office and asking for referrals will probably get you kicked out of the office very quickly.
 However, if you were to present yourself and your product or service professionally, gauge the level of interest of the person to whom you are presenting, then ask for a few other professionals who they think might be interested in what you are representing, your chances increase dramatically.